 Located in beautiful coastal San Mateo County, the San Mateo Resource Conservation District (RCD) seeks to fill a full-time position for a Conservation Project Manager for the RCD’s Forest Health and Fire Resiliency program.
 RCDs across California serve as local hubs for conservation, connecting people with the technical, financial and educational assistance they need to conserve and manage natural resources.
 RCDs help landowners, land managers, government agencies, and others to voluntarily protect, restore, and enhance natural resources on private and public lands.
 A defining characteristic of RCDs is that our assistance is generally non-regulatory, confidential, and free.

 We are looking for a new team member to manage projects to improve wildfire resiliency and forest health, including vegetation management for defensible space for properties and emergency evacuation/access routes, and coordinating the Fire Safe Council for San Mateo County.
 The position is full-time at 40 hours per week.
 It is grant dependent, currently funded through 2021 with the intent to secure ongoing funding.
-The position will report to the Natural Resource Specialist and will work with other staff as needed to ensure the successful implementation of projects.
+The position will report to the Conservation Program Manager and will work with other staff as needed to ensure the successful implementation of projects.
 The position will work closely with a broad array of partner organizations, government agency staff, and public and private landowners.

 TYPICAL DUTIES AND RESPONSIBILITIES